bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 4. When exchanging the received code for an access token, send the initial `code_verifier` to ensure your application initiated the current exchange.

 For an example of a custom PKCE implementation, see [here](https://github.com/bcgov/sso-requests/blob/dev/app/utils/openid.ts#L20) for generating the authentication URL and [here](https://github.com/bcgov/sso-requests/blob/dev/app/utils/openid.ts#L49) for exchanging the received code for an access token.

+#### Usecases

+Service Account - A service account is a digital identity used by an application software or service to interact with other applications or the operating system.
+They are often used for machine to machine communication (M2M), for example for application programming interfaces (API).

 ### Setting Up your Redirect URIs